Tobiscuit/tobiscuit.github.io/README.md

 ### Log

+**10/12/2020**
+> Currently reviewing more freeCodeCamp
+> Today was dedicated for review and mental health care

 **10/11/2020**
 >  Progress Update: Currently 30% complete with The React Bootcamp
 > The thing about focusing on one specific technology at a time is that you miss the others: I miss HTML, CSS (yes - even CSS), JS.
 I love React but I miss the others.
 If I wasn't working **full time** I'd dedicate time for those.